On a chilly but gorgeously sunny June evening, my wife and I drove up to Wzgórze Pachołek (Pachołek Hill) in Oliwa.

 Although you may take in some stunning panoramic views out east towards the Gulf of Gdańsk, don’t expect to catch the sunset in the summer months.
 Unfortunately, tall trees obscure the view.
 We didn’t expect this at all so we were a little disappointed.

-There are some lovely views to be had out south towards Oliwa Forest.
+There are some lovely views to be had over Oliwa Forest.

 Well, here’s what we observed from the Wzgórze Pachołek viewing tower: